NataliaKraszewska/Methylseq-Workflow/README.md

 # RNA-seq and RRBS-seq snakemake pipelines

-[Sanakemake](https://bitbucket.org/snakemake/snakemake/src/master/) is a workflow management system which allows to create analysis pipelines.
+[Snakemake](https://bitbucket.org/snakemake/snakemake/src/master/) is a workflow management system which allows to create analysis workflows.
-Snakemake pipelines were written for analyzing RNA-seq and RRBS-seq data for paired-end and single-end reads Workflows were created to be able to run on a cluster with [SLURM](https://slurm.schedmd.com/quickstart.html) management system.
+Snakemake pipelines were written for analyzing RNA-seq and RRBS data for paired-end and single-end reads.
+Workflows were created to be able to run on a cluster with [SLURM](https://slurm.schedmd.com/quickstart.html) management system.

 ## Installation